nandorojo/zeego/docs/docs/components/dropdown-menu.md

 | `style`    |          |         | `web`,                   |
 | `children` | Yes      |         | `web` , `ios`, `android` |

-`ItemTitle` either a string or React element as the child.
+`ItemTitle` accepts either a string or React element as the child.
 A string is the most common usage.

 ```tsx
 <DropdownMenu.Item key="cars">